 Base cost data on an approved method of cost finding and on the accrual basis of accounting except where government institutions operate on a cash basis of accounting.
 (See 42 CFR 413.24(a).)
 Cost data based on such basis of accounting is acceptable subject to appropriate treatment of capital expenditures.
 Cost finding is the process of recasting the data derived from the accounts ordinarily kept by you to ascertain costs of the various types of services rendered.
 It is the determination of these costs by the allocation of direct costs and proration of indirect costs.
 The various cost finding methods recognized are outlined in 42 CFR 413.24.
 Worksheets B, Part I, and B-1 have been designed to accommodate the stepdown method of cost finding.
-Modify these worksheets to accommodate other methods of cost finding approved prior to October 1, 1991.

-The provider can elect to change the order of allocation and/or allocation statistics, as appropriate, for the current cost reporting period if a request is received by the intermediary, in writing, 90 days prior to the end of that reporting period.
-The intermediary has 60 days to make a decision and notify the provider of that decision or the change is automatically accepted.
+The provider can elect to change the order of allocation and/or allocation statistics, as appropriate, for the current cost reporting period if a request is received by the contractor, in writing, 90 days prior to the end of that reporting period.
+The contractor has 60 days to make a decision and notify the provider of that decision or the change is automatically accepted.
 The change must be shown to more accurately allocate the overhead or should demonstrate simplification in maintaining the changed statistics.
 If a change in statistics is requested, the provider must maintain both sets of statistics until an approval is made.
 If both sets are not maintained and the request is denied, the provider reverts back to the previously approved methodology.
-The provider must include with the request all supporting documentation and a thorough explanation of why the alternative approach should be used.
+The provider must include with the request all supporting documentation and a thorough explanation of why the alternative approach should be used. (see CMS Pub.
+15-1, §2313)